Home

 Only a qualified professional should help you make decisions concerning your pregnancy and the treatment of your acid reflux.
 High blood pressure pregnancy is probably the number one complication in pregnancy.

 However, there are several conditions that can make a pregnancy high risk or complicated.
-Read more about high risk pregnancy at Stages in Pregnancy

 Are you familiar with the symptoms of acid reflux during pregnancy?
 They are quite common, can occur at any time throughout your term and often becomes worse as the pregnancy progresses, with the third trimester being the most troublesome.
 Find out more.